rosswintle/oiko_s/readme.txt

 = Does this theme support any plugins? =

-Ship of Fools includes support for Infinite Scroll in Jetpack.
+oiko_s includes support for Infinite Scroll in Jetpack.

 == Changelog ==